JamieGeddes/jamiegeddes.io/source/_posts/Delphi-FunctionalExtensions-avoiding-null-dereference-exceptions-with-the-Maybe-type.md

 ---
-title: >-
-  Delphi.FunctionalExtensions - avoiding null dereference exceptions with the Maybe type
+title: Avoiding null dereference exceptions with the Maybe type
-date: 2017-07-14 21:57:30
+date: 2017-07-18 22:43:30
-tags: Delphi
+tags: Delphi.FunctionalExtensions
 ---

-Null dereference exceptions are a trap awaiting the unwary developer.
-Careless use of object references can result in unhandled exceptions, security vulnerabilities and unhappy users!
+Null dereference exceptions are a trap awaiting even the most experienced developer.
+Careless use of object references can result in unhandled exceptions, security vulnerabilities and ultimately unhappy users.
 From the [OWASP description](https://www.owasp.org/index.php/Null_Dereference):

 > Null pointer errors are usually the result of one or more programmer assumptions being violated.
 Most null pointer issues result in general software reliability problems, but if an attacker can intentionally trigger a null pointer dereference, the attacker might be able to use the resulting exception to bypass security logic or to cause the application to reveal debugging information that will be valuable in planning subsequent attacks.